chrilars/genie-EL/README.md

 # Installation guide

-Instructions for easy installation of FairSyn.
+Instructions for easy installation of Genie.

 ## Installation of Libraries
 In this section we will focus on the installation of the necessary libraries